 British Open 2018: Tiger Woods, baked course among 10 major Carnoustie storylines

-The Open is always wacky and wooly, and this year figures to be no different
+The Open is always wacky and woolly, and this year figures to be no different

 For the last time in the foreseeable future, The Open Championship will be played as the third major of the season.
 Starting next year at Royal Portrush, this event will mark the end of the major season because the PGA Championship is moving to May.
 Ending the major season with a tournament literally called "The Open" feels proper, and I'm excited about that, but we need to take a look at a few stories heading into its last iteration in slot No. 3 on the year.